Cyclone Indlala: Meteorological history

-The Intertropical Convergence Zone spawned an area of convection, or thunderstorms, on March 9, located southwest of the Chagos archipelago in the central Indian Ocean.
+The Intertropical Convergence Zone spawned an area of convection, or thunderstorms, on 9 March, located southwest of the Chagos archipelago in the central Indian Ocean.
 A circulation developed within the system, situated in a favorable area of low wind shear beneath an anticyclone.
-On March 10, the Météo-France meteorological office in Réunion (MFR) designated the system as Tropical Disturbance 12.
+On 10 March, the Météo-France meteorological office in Réunion (MFR) designated the system as Tropical Disturbance 12.
 On the same day, the American-based Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert, after a further increase in convection.
 The nascent system moved generally westward, steered by a ridge over the Mascarene Islands.
-On March 11, the MFR upgraded the system to Tropical Depression 12, after an expansion of outflow and an increase in banding features.
+On 11 March, the MFR upgraded the system to Tropical Depression 12, after an expansion of outflow and an increase in banding features.
 A day later, the MFR upgraded the system to a tropical storm, naming it Indlada first, before correcting the name to Indlala.
-Also on March 12, the JTWC initiated advisories on the system, designating it Tropical Cyclone 19S.
+Also on 12 March, the JTWC initiated advisories on the system, designating it Tropical Cyclone 19S.

-With favorable atmospheric conditions, Indlala continued to strengthen as its convection organized, becoming a severe tropical storm late on March 12.
+With favorable atmospheric conditions, Indlala continued to strengthen as its convection organized, becoming a severe tropical storm late on 12 March.
 A trough over South Africa disrupted the ridge, causing the storm to turn toward the southwest.
-On March 13, the MFR upgraded Indlala to tropical cyclone status – with 10–minute sustained winds of at least 120 km/h, the equivalent of a hurricane.
+The next day, the MFR upgraded Indlala to tropical cyclone status – with 10–minute sustained winds of at least 120 km/h, the equivalent of a hurricane.
 A small, well-defined eye formed in the center of the storm as it approached northeastern Madagascar.
-On March 14, the MFR upgraded Indlala further to an intense tropical cyclone, estimating peak 10–minute winds of 175 km/h, and a minimum barometric pressure of 935 mbar.
+On 14 March, the MFR upgraded Indlala further to an intense tropical cyclone, estimating peak 10–minute winds of 175 km/h, and a minimum barometric pressure of 935 mbar.
 The JTWC's intensity estimate was higher, with peak 1–minute winds of 220 km/h.

 Indlala underwent an eyewall replacement cycle around the time of its peak intensity.
-Around 00:00 UTC on March 15, the cyclone made landfall in northeastern Madagascar on the Masoala Peninsula near Antalaha, still at its peak intensity according to the MFR.
+Around 00:00 UTC on 15 March, the cyclone made landfall in northeastern Madagascar on the Masoala Peninsula near Antalaha, still at its peak intensity according to the MFR.
 Indlala rapidly weakened as it progressed inland.
-The JTWC discontinued advisories on March 16, by which time the MFR had downgraded the cyclone to a tropical depression.
-The system moved southward through Madagascar, eventually re-emerging into the Indian Ocean on March 18 near Manambondro.
-The weak system continued to the south-southeast, and was last noted by the MFR on March 19.
+The JTWC discontinued advisories on 16 March, by which time the MFR had downgraded the cyclone to a tropical depression.
+The system moved southward through Madagascar, eventually re-emerging into the Indian Ocean on 18 March near Manambondro.
+The weak system continued to the south-southeast, and was last noted by the MFR on 19 March.